 Texas law aims to protect minors from sexual exploitation and public indecency.
-Misinterpretation or lack of knowledge regarding these laws can be disastrous.
-This piece delves into three key statutes under the Texas Penal Code: Sections 43.26, 43.261, and 43.262.
-These laws deal with the Possession or Promotion of Child Pornography, Electronic Transmission of Certain Visual Material Depicting Minors, and Possession or Promotion of Lewd Visual Material Depicting Children, respectively.
+Violating these laws can lead to life-altering consequences.
+This piece goes over Possession or Promotion of Child Pornography, Electronic Transmission of Certain Visual Material Depicting Minors, and Possession or Promotion of Lewd Visual Material Depicting Children.

 Williamson County TX Child Pornography Defense Attorneys

-If an individual is facing charges related to child pornography in Texas, it is crucial to have a professional defense lawyer.
-The laws are very stringent, and the consequences of a conviction can be life-altering.
-Reach out to Georgetown child pornography attorneys at Price & Twine, PLLC for professional representation.
-Contact our attorneys at (512) 354-1880.
+Facing charges related to child pornography in Texas?
+If so, it is important to consult with a sex crime lawyer immediately.
+The child pornography laws in Texas are very strict, and a conviction can derail an individual’s life.
+Reach out to Georgetown child pornography attorneys at Price & Twine, PLLC at (512) 354-1880 for professional guidance and direction.

 Overview of Georgetown Child Pornography Lawyer